-Contracts Between Class Members and the Vendors
+Contracts between Class Members and the Vendors

-65. The vendors also formed contracts directly with class members when class members signed up for their services, as pleaded more particularly above.
-These contracts explicitly included compliance with the provisions of PIPEDA as a term of the contract as noted in the vendors' privacy policies.
+73. The vendors also formed contracts directly with class members when class members signed up for their services, as pleaded more particularly above.
+These contracts included privacy policies and explicitly included compliance with the provisions of PIPEDA as a term of the contract as noted in the vendors' privacy policies.

-- 66. The vendors breached their contracts with the plaintiff and the class members in the following ways: - a) Contrary to the contractual promise that the data would be stored "securely" and "with appropriate controls", they failed to implement rigorous security standards; - b) Contrary to the contractual promise that they would regularly asses their own security standards, they failed to assess them regularly or at all; - c) Contrary to the promise that information would be protected according to its sensitivity and there would be extensive controls in place for records, they failed to encrypt the data on their systems; - d) Contrary to the explicit promise that they would abide by the principles and requirements of PIPEDA, they contravened section 5 of PIPEDA, as well as clauses 4.1, 4.5 and 4.7 of Schedule 1 of PIPEDA; and - e) Contrary to the explicit promise that personal information would be retained only as long as it was necessary for the purposes for which it was collected, they failed to comply with their own retention policies by not deleting the personal information when it was no longer necessary. - 67.
-As a result of the breach of contract, class members' personal information was hacked and class members suffered damages as detailed below.
+74. The vendors breached their privacy policies/contracts with class members in the following ways:

+- a) Contrary to the contractual promise that the data would be stored "securely" and "with appropriate controls", they failed to implement rigorous security standards; - b) Contrary to the contractual promise that they would regularly assess their own security standards, they failed to assess them regularly or at all; - c) Contrary to the promise that information would be protected according to its sensitivity and there would be extensive controls in place for records, they failed to encrypt the data on their systems;

+- d) Contrary to the explicit promise that they would abide by the principles and requirements of PIPEDA, they contravened section 5 of PIPEDA, as well as clauses 4.1, 4.5 and 4.7 of Schedule 1 of PIPEDA; and - e) Contrary to the explicit promise that personal information would be retained only as long as it was necessary for the purposes for which it was collected, they failed - f) to comply with their own retention policies by not deleting the personal information when it was no longer necessary.